BBC English Regions: Current structure

 This structure has largely survived since the 1970s.
 Local news services were developed on Ceefax from 1997 and were extended onto the web in 1999.
 The decreasing costs of television production and improving technology also enabled the gradual development of even smaller regions.
 In 1991, BBC East Midlands was finally created in Nottingham, BBC London (separated from BBC South East) became a region in 2001 and BBC North was split into BBC Yorkshire and BBC Yorkshire and Lincolnshire in 2004 – with the new millennium seeing several BBC regions moving into new premises.
 In the East, South and South West regions, sub-regional opt-outs during local news programmes have also been created (similar to those on ITV regional news programmes), based respectively in Cambridge, Oxford and Jersey.
 In total, the BBC has produced the regional news bulletins for London, the East, South East, South, South West, West, the West and East Midlands, and the North West regions of England, with the Look North branding for Yorkshire, East Yorkshire and Lincolnshire and the North East and Cumbria, with national bulletins for Scotland, Wales and Northern Ireland.
 All follow the national UK-wide BBC News bulletins.

 In May 2022 the BBC announced the cessation of the Cambridge and Oxford sub-regional television news bulletins as part of plans to move to a digital-first BBC.
-The last bulletins aired at 18:30 on the 16th December 2022.
+The last bulletins aired at 18:30 on 16 December 2022.